Life Sciences, Biotech, Pharma

 Finding Internships

-Plan on completing both a research and internship experience during your undergraduate education.
-Along with your science-related coursework, the best way to explore a career in the sciences is by finding laboratory work in your field with a potential mentor during the school terms or over the summer.
+Along with your science-related coursework, the best way to explore your interests and build foundational skills in life sciences is by finding a lab (wet lab or dry lab) in your field of choice during the school terms or over the summer.
 Research forms the backbone of any scientific endeavor and this experience will provide the skills and knowledge necessary for a future career.
-Consider focusing on research if you are certain that you want to pursue a Ph.D.
-In addition, internships provide real-world industry experience which is directly applicable to future career paths.
+If you plan to pursue a PhD, it is especially important to engage in research during your undergraduate career.
+In addition to research, industry internships can provide real-world experience, which is directly applicable to future career paths.
+Many biotech and pharmaceutical organizations will host interns throughout the year.
+Search their websites for opportunities in business and technology roles as well as R&D. These opportunities usually become available in late fall stretching through early spring, which is why we typically host our Biotech, Pharma and Healthcare Career Expo in January.

 Finding Jobs